magic, miracles: receive my lunar letters

 After you spend time with Ram at your altar, engage in some kind of physical activity.
 Do whatever you are physically able and comfortable doing – take a walk or a run, dance around your house, do some gentle stretching, etc. Part of honoring Ram is honoring and acknowledging your own body.
 Each time you work with Ram take a moment to move and recognize and be thankful for your physical form.

-Sara Magnuson is a crafter of spiritual supplies, a reader of cards, a diviner of animals, and the co-founder of Candlesmoke Chapel.
-Her personal practice is eclectic, animistic, and ancestral.
-The guidance she provides is based in the messages of Nature and its role in how we move through this world.
+Sara Magnuson was the co-founder of Candlesmoke Chapel, a purveyor of spiritual supplies and provider of various spiritual services that was in business from 2009-2019.
+Her personal practice is eclectic, animistic, ancestral, and based in the messages of Nature and its role in how we move through this world.

 Say yes to illuminating the Underworld and finding blessings in the broken places with this month’s Here Be Dragons Ceremony honoring the upcoming Full Moon in Scorpio.